 The Most Important IT Credential: An IT Education

-The most important IT qualification (credential) is an IT
+The most important IT credential (qualification) is a good IT

 An IT education means a BS or better (for higher positions) in